ava-labs/avalanche-docs/docs/apis/avalanchego/apis/subnet-evm.md

 ## eth_getActivatePrecompilesAt

 `eth_getActivatePrecompilesAt` returns activated precompiles at a specific timestamp.
 If no timestamp is provided it returns the latest block timestamp.
 This API is enabled by default with `internal-blockchain` namespace.

-**Signature**
+**Signature:**

 ```sh
 eth_getActivatePrecompilesAt([timestamp uint]) -> {precompiles: []Precompile}
 ```

 - `timestamp` specifies the timestamp to show the precompiles active at this time.
 If omitted it shows precompiles activated at the latest block timestamp.

-**Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{